ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, problem-solving, public speaking and demonstrated experience as a role manager.
+_I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, public speaking and demonstrated experience as a role manager.
 Besides, I used to be in roles UIUX designer, developer, and manual tester.
 A perfectionist who ensures that every task is completed with the utmost attention to detail. ._

 <br />